smujtab/Zendesk-Coding-Challenge/ReadMe.md

 ### How to run the program

-Since the program is command line based, there may be differences in setting up and navigating to the project.
+Since the program is command line based, there may be differences in setting up and navigating to the project between Mac/OS and Windows.
 However, it should be fairly simple on either platform.

 1. Open up your terminal and enter the following command:<br>
    ``git clone https://github.com/smujtab/Zendesk-Coding-Challenge.git``